Preparing your pet for surgery

 The Greencross Vets dedicated nursing team will monitor your pet’s surgery before, during and after the procedure.
 You can have peace of mind that your pet is under the watchful eye of caring professionals.

 When you first arrive at the clinic we will ask you to complete an admission form which includes contact phone numbers as well as relevant information about your pet.
-If your pet has recently been unwell we request that you share this information with us.
+If your pet has recently been unwell it is important that you share this information with us.

 Our team will explain how to take care of your friend at home and provide you with information on caring for your pet after surgery.